Perlkonig/grav-plugin-count-views/README.md

 The full view count data is dumped as an associative array (i.e., route => count) into the Twig variable `viewcounts`.
 To support backwards compatibility, the counts are also still dumped into the `config.plugins.count-views.counts` namespace, but this is now officially deprecated and will be removed in a future major release.

+Also, this was one of my first plugins, before I understood the problem PHP had with hyphens in names.
+To use this plugin with dot notation, you need to do it as follows: `{% if config.plugins['count-views'].enabled %}`.

 ## Performance

 Obviously there is a hit because the plugin has to access a physical file on the drive.
 In my personal experience, I haven't noticed any meaningful difference.
 Any suggestions to improve performance would be warmly welcomed.